ladzaretti/jsoncompleter/readme.md

 Too many times, I encountered issues with truncated `JSON` entries in `JSONL` (`JSON` Lines) log dumps, making debugging with tools like `jq` and others frustrating.

-That's where `jr`—a JSON completer—comes in, completing truncated `JSON` strings to make log analysis easier.
+That's where `jr` comes in, completing truncated `JSON` strings to make log analysis easier.

 ### Benefits of `jr`

 Truncated `JSON` data might still contain useful information, `jr` ensures that no data is discarded due to truncation.

 It marks missing parts with placeholders, making it easy to track what's missing.

-Once completed, processing continues as expected, without skipping valuable insights from your data.

 ## Installation